richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 * A 10x programmer is 10x better than the the average programmers in existence amongst all programmers
 * A 10x programmer is 10x better than the entry level programmers amongst an organization

 When talking about comparison of individuals it's important to try to remove as many non-essential comparisons as possible.
 It's useless to compare 10x programmers totally outside of a specific context.
 What could be answered by knowing a person is 10x better than the worst programmer in the world?
+Not much.
 Let's consider the choice of looking at 10x programmers in an organizational context.
 This choice allows us to completely eliminate many categories of programmers from consideration with non-essential attributes not related to my organization:

 * programmers still in school and not even working at my organization
 * retired programmers not working in any organization